Photos: Denver Public Library

 Firefighters contended with other hazards, including two railroad tank cars filled with carbon dioxide, 50 kegs of black powder in a nearby property and 13,000 volt power lines, according to Rogers.

-It was the second major blaze to strike the market, the first occurring Dec.
+The 1971 inferno was the second major blaze to strike the market, the first occurring Dec.
 16, 1952.